 As an East Coaster, I’ve spent most of my Disney vacation time at the Walt Disney World resort in Florida.
 But I was excited to take a trip to Disneyland to see the original park.
-If you are most familiar with Disney World, you’re probably wondering how many days in Disneyland are appropriate.
+If you are most familiar with Disney World, you’re probably wondering how many days in Disneyland are appropriate for your family vacation.

 With two theme parks (Disney’s California Adventure and Disneyland Park) rather than four (Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios), and an easy walking distance between the parks, Disneyland can be a much more manageable trip.
 Therefore, you may need less time.
 I generally recommend three days for your Disneyland vacation, so that you can enjoy the different rides and restaurants without too much stress.